ThinkDataEd/curriculum/docs/unit2/lesson11.md

-        If students mistakenly report the number of students who like ONLY pickles plus the students who like ONLY mayonnaise, ask the people at the board to raise their hands if they like either pickles or mayonnaise (All students at the board should raise their hand except for the students who like “None”) and then ask the mistaken student to recount.
+        If students mistakenly report the number of students who like ONLY pickles plus the students who like ONLY mayonnaise, ask the people at the board to raise their hands if they like either pickles or mayonnaise (all students at the board should raise their hand except for the students who like “None”) and then ask the mistaken student to recount.

     100. What is the probability that a randomly selected student at the board likes pickles OR